consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // ApplyMessage can only be called as an `ImplicitMessage` by
     // the `SystemActor` and is used to perform the execution of a
     // of cross-net messages in the subnet.
+    //
+    // This method is called when a cross-net message is found in a
+    // validated block and needs to be executed.
+    // - It determines the type of cross-net message
+    // - It executes the message and trigger the corresponding state changes.
+    // - And it updates the latest nonce applied for the type of message.
     // (methodNum = 10)
     ApplyMessage(msg CrossMsgParams)